ashimjk/apache-kafka-series/docs/kafka-key-terms.md

 ## Distributed Commit Log (Transaction or Commit Logs)
 - Source of truth
 - Physically stored and maintained
-- Higher-order data structures derive from the log
+- Higher-order data structures derived from the log
-  - Tables, indexes, views etc
+  - Tables, indexes, views, etc
 - Point of recovery
 - Basis for replication and distribution